What is ETF

 7. Commodity ETFs: These ETFs track the price movements of commodities like oil or precious metals.

-Advantages of ETFs for Indian Investors
+Benefits of ETFs for Indian investors

 1. Affordability: ETFs offer a cost-effective investment solution with relatively lower expense ratios, making them an attractive choice for cost-conscious Indian investors.